Lochner v. New York: Opinion of the Court

 Clean and wholesome bread does not depend upon whether the baker works but ten hours per day or only sixty hours a week. ...
 The [Bakeshop] act is not, within any fair meaning of the term, a health law, but is an illegal interference with the rights of individuals, both employers and employees, to make contracts regarding labor upon such terms as they may think best, or which they may agree upon with the other parties to such contracts.

 — Lochner, 198 U.S. at 57, 61.

 The Court concluded that New York had failed to prove that the Bakeshop Act's maximum-hours provision had any close connection to public health.
-It said that if it were to conclude otherwise, states would have unlimited power over citizens' lives.
+It said that if it were to conclude otherwise, then state governments would have unlimited power over citizens' lives.

 It is also urged ... that it is to the interest of the State that its population should be strong and robust, and therefore any legislation which may be said to tend to make people healthy must be valid as health laws, enacted under the police power. ...
 Scarcely any law but might find shelter under such assumptions, and conduct, properly so called, as well as contract, would come under the restrictive sway of the legislature.
 Not only the hours of employees, but the hours of employers, could be regulated, and doctors, lawyers, scientists, all professional men, as well as athletes and artisans, could be forbidden to fatigue their brains and bodies by prolonged hours of exercise, lest the fighting strength of the State be impaired.

 — Lochner, 198 U.S. at 60–61.

-Lastly, the Court said that state laws ostensibly enacted for police-power purposes were often really intended to redistribute wealth or help a certain group at the expense of others.
+Lastly, the Court said that state laws ostensibly enacted for police-power purposes were often really intended to redistribute wealth or to help a certain group at the expense of others.

 It is impossible for us to shut our eyes to the fact that many laws of this character, while passed under what is claimed to be the police power for the purpose of protecting the public health or welfare, are, in reality, passed for other motives.

 — Lochner, 198 U.S. at 64.

 Having determined that Bakeshop Act had no relation to public health and that the baking profession was not unusually dangerous, the Court concluded that "the limit of the police power has been reached and passed in this case", and it struck down the act as a violation of the Fourteenth Amendment's Due Process Clause.